+I hate to throw away plastic containers, so I recycled another one to make a cute gift box for homemade cookies this Christmas.
+I also used a pair of old jeans which had become holey in the knees, so it's double recycling pleasure on this project.
 I made a huge mega batch of chocolate chip cookies, and I wanted something festive to put them in, so I once again turned to the biscuit tubs from M&S which I made a flowerpot from last year.
 Funnily enough, I think my mother in law was more impressed with the container than the gift inside!
 All told, this project cost just a few pennies as it was made from cheap things which I had lying around in my crafting stash.
 You can have a go yourself using any old container and a pair of jeans, or any fabric.

 Recycled Jeans & Plastic Tub Gift Box